I think I needed to have read a lot on potty training tips early on, as potty training was a bit hard for us.

 You may have some early success when your child is 18 months.
 For example, Frances from Inspiring Life Dreams, was able to potty train her child at 18 months.
 She offers some great insight on how she did that on her blog post.
 It seemed that having an older cousin that her child wanted to emulate was extremely helpful, as well as a strong will!
 However, most children, at this age, do not yet have the communication skills to say that they need to pee or poop, and they may not have the physical skills to pull down their clothes/pull-up in time.

 Most children are ready somewhere between 2 and 3 years of age, with some coming before that or later.
+By the age of 5, children should be able to handle the potty by themselves.

 First of all, it’s important to know when children are ready.
 Sara, from Clean Living with Kids, said that letting her children lead the way (knowing when they are ready) was what made potty training go smoothly for her children.
 According to Hehe Stewart from Family Education, she suggests that you take things slow and be sure not to force it if your children seem scared to use the potty.